crazybilly/RepData_PeerAssessment1/PA1_template.md

             )
 ```

-Now, let's plot the data showing the mean number of steps for each time interval with panels for weekends vs. weekdays.
+Next, I plotted the data showing the mean number of steps for each time interval with panels for weekends vs. weekdays.

 ```r